Skip to main contentArrow Right

 Strengths

-• AWS-native integration: Tight interoperability with the broader AWS ecosystem for simplified service authentication.
+• AWS-native integration: Tight interoperability with the broader AWS ecosystem.

 • Scalability: Built on AWS infrastructure with automatic scaling and regional availability.

-• Federation flexibility: Supports major IdPs for customer and partner SSO, including Azure AD, Okta, and Google.
+• Federation flexibility: Supports major IdPs including Azure AD, Okta, and Google.

-Microsoft Entra External ID extends beyond workforce identity to support external customer and partner SSO through its External ID capabilities.
-It allows organizations to federate access for clients, vendors, and B2B users using SAML, OIDC, or social identity providers.
-With built-in governance, conditional access, and auditing, Entra External ID provides a highly secure and compliant environment for managing external identities at enterprise scale.
+Microsoft Entra External ID extends beyond workforce identity to support external customer and partner SSO.
+It federates access for clients, vendors, and B2B users using SAML, OIDC, or social identity providers, with built-in governance, conditional access, and auditing.

 Microsoft Entra External homepage